 The College employs all of its own Catering and Cleaning staff, all of whom are on living wage and are female and there are significantly more female administrators then male.
-The median hourly rate for women is, therefore, £10.57 but for males is £17.05 and this has not changed since 2018.
-Excluding the cleaning and catering staff only brings the median difference down to 39% but does reduce the mean difference to 14% so the numbers of female administrators are definitely having an effect on the median.
+The median hourly rate for women is, therefore, £10.68 but for males is £16.54.
+Excluding the cleaning and catering staff only brings the median difference down to 39% but does reduce the mean difference to 14% so the number of female administrators are definitely having an effect on the median.

-A comparison was also made on lecturing staff (copy attached) and this time there are significantly more male lecturers than female (63:39) but the mean difference is 0.1% and the median 0%.
+A comparison was also made on lecturing staff and this time there were significantly more male lecturers than female (63:39) but the mean difference is 0.8% and the median 0%.

-The impact of having more female staff on living wage and administrators grade (circa £9 per hour) also shows on the pay quartiles with the ratio male: female showing more females in the first two quartiles and more males in the final two.
+The impact of having more female staff on living wage and administrators' grade (circa £9.88 per hour) also shows on the pay quartiles with the ratio male: female showing more females in the first two quartiles and more males in the final two.

 The key issue for the College is not so much equal pay as all types of staff (administrators; technicians; lecturers) are on the same pay scales which is evidenced by the negligible difference when we compare lecturers.